eea/CLMS_Production_System/README.md

 and monitor manual steps.
 Therefore, replicable products can be ensured.

 #### 9. Monitoring & Logging
+The system monitoring is based on the Grafana software.
+Grafana is a multi-platform analytics and visualization tool.
+It provides charts, graphs, metrics, logs, traces and for monitoring the health state of a system.

 The logging module is used to log and monitor all relevant messages of the backbone processing system.
 The moduel T module supports different log levels (INGO, WARNING, ERROR).
 It's written in Python and the module architecture is based on a message queueing system (RabbitMQ).

 #### 10. Additional Python Modules